A Plague on Both your Houses

 What are Congressional Democrats doing?
 In theory, they have a majority in both chambers.
 The House of Representatives has 220 Democrats and 211 Republicans.
 There is no filibuster rule in the House.
 If most of the Democrats vote together, they win.
 The Senate has 48 Democrats, 2 Independents who caucus with the Democrats, and 50 Republicans.
 In her Constitutionally-defined role as President of the Senate, Vice President Kamala Harris gets a vote whenever the Yeas and Nays are tied.
 Provided they stick together. the Democrats, Independents, and the Vice President win every vote, … if a bill is allowed to come to a vote.
 While only 51 votes are needed for passage, the “Silent Filibuster” says that 60 votes are required to call for a vote.

 Why so many Bills Die in the Senate

 Before we continue, let’s take a closer look at the filibuster.
-If you think taking a vote to decide whether to take a vote is odd … and, that it takes more votes to agree to vote on a bill than it takes to pass it … borders on insanity, you’re not alone.
-How did such an odd rule come into being?
+If you think taking a vote to decide whether to take a vote is odd … and, that it takes more votes to agree to vote on a bill than it takes to pass it borders on insanity…, you’re not alone.
+How did this rule come into being?
 This video explains the origin, history, and use of this legislative anomaly.
 (Note: The video was created before the 2020 election.)